8n8/trumat/README.md

 - removes trailing spaces
 - adds a newline after top-level binds
+- indents the body of top-level binds by 4 spaces

 Be aware that it overwrites all the Elm files.